Save Your Tears: Music video

-Background
+Background and synopsis

+The official music video for "Save Your Tears" was first teased by the Weeknd as being on its way through his social media platforms on January 4, 2021.
+It was released the following day.
 Prosthetic Renaissance Makeup-FX Studio designer Mike Marino crafted the signature look resembling plastic surgery.
 The process commenced as he shaped a general sculpture of the Weeknd's modified visage, then created the prosthetics.
 Four primary prosthetic components were involved: one for each lip; one for the nose, eyebrows, and forehead; and one for the cheeks and chin.
 After they were applied to the Weeknd's face, makeup was utilized to make them blend in.

-Release and synopsis

-The official music video for "Save Your Tears" was first teased by The Weeknd as being on its way through his social media platforms on January 4, 2021.
-It was released the following day.

 Directed by Cliqua, the video sees the Weeknd wearing a diamond-adorned version of his original red-jacketed outfit.
 The bruises on his face are no longer present, although his character has apparently undergone a bizarre plastic surgery.
 He performs in a lavish nightclub occupied by formally attired members wearing glittery, full-face masks that pay homage to scenes from Stanley Kubrick's final film, Eyes Wide Shut; his backing band is also wearing masks.
 He wanders out into the motionless, seated crowd, guzzling one person's champagne and laying his arm on the head of another until he notices a gorgeously brilliant, maskless woman in the audience (played by Bianca Rojas) and guides her onstage.
 While they initially are dancing joyfully, the camera soon reveals that the Weeknd is hiding a pistol behind his back.
 The lights go out and when the lights are turned back on, the Weeknd has placed his gun in one of her hands with him pointing the gun at his own head.
 The woman realizes this and shrieks.
 The scene concludes with the Weeknd holding the pistol to his own head.
 As the song finishes, he pulls the trigger, releasing confetti.
-The assembly applauds enthusiastically.
+The assembly applauds apprehensively at first, then enthusiastically.

 Reception

-The music video received widely positive reviews from critics.
 Rolling Stone journalist Jon Blistein exclaimed, "The Weeknd delivers an exuberant rendition of 'Save Your Tears' to a lifeless, buttoned-up crowd all wearing party masks".
 Variety columnist Jen Aswad stated, "It's a fitting, more than slightly disturbing and suitably bizarre continuation in a series of highly unconventional promotional videos".
 Editor Starr Bowenbank of Cosmopolitan asserted, "The Weeknd continues to deliver high-quality content…and his newest offering, the music video for 'Save Your Tears' is no exception".

 The aforementioned prosthetic led to the formation of memes and saw the Weeknd compared to Handsome Squidward.

-Hidden symbolism referencing the Grammys and the recent controversial snub that occurred to him at the time of the clip's release, was also notably picked up.
+Hidden symbolism referencing the Grammys and the Weeknd's perceived Grammy snub was commented on by NME, who commented on fan speculation that the music video was deliberately throwing shade at the situation.

-The music video has received more than one billion views on YouTube.